Agoda Hero Banner

 7. Luggage storage

-8. Balcony/Terrace
+8. Balcony/terrace

 "Dinner/breakfast was amazing/ baths were beautiful/ staff was friendly/ nighttime ramen!
 Highly recommend "